mrTimofey/frontizer/README.md

 ## Views data

-You can pass variables to templates using files named same as templates but inside "data" directory.
+You can pass variables to views using files named same as views but inside "data" directory.
 Available variables are *module.exports* object properties.

 Data files from home to each segment in URI will be merged.
 If some object property has same name with upper level data object then this property will be rewritten.

 Example: "/about/career" request will be handled with data defined in *module.exports* inside files "home.js", "about.js", "about/career.js" in "data" directory.
-If there is a property *title* both in "home.js" and "about.js" then *title* from "about.js" will be availabe in template.
+If there is a property *title* both in "home.js" and "about.js" then *title* from "about.js" will be availabe in view.

 ## Livereload

-To enable livereload feature just include *script(src=__livereload)* in your jade templates.
+To enable livereload feature just include *script(src=__livereload)* in view.

 ## Bower components

 You can use bower to install client-side dependencies.
 To include them in your scripts you can use *require* function provided by browserify.
 Debowerify allows you to include bower components by using just *require(<component name>)* without path (e.g. *require('jquery')*)

 Use "./some-script.js" to include local script files inside "assets/js" directory.